2ndSightLab/ai-tracker/mistake-tracker.md

 Again: THIS IS NOT COMPLETE.
 I don't log every error.
 Just when I start getting very frustrated because the model feels nerfed.
 I don't have time to log every error because there are so many.
 I also just started tracking this way after working on this project for a couple of months because logging every error caused the readme to get too massive, wasting tokens.

+## 6/13/2026
-## 6/13/2026 -- egregious mistakes by Opus 4.8 which was being way too annoyingly verbose and wouldn't stop, reading too many files, overcomplicatign things, so I switched back to 4.6 which was slightly better not much:
+egregious mistakes by Opus 4.8 which was being way too annoyingly verbose and wouldn't stop, reading too many files, overcomplicatign things, so I switched back to 4.6 which was slightly better not much:

+🔴 Incosistent UI.
+There's a blank line after every prompt.
+But randomly decides not to add one.

 🔴 Just used aws configure to get mfa serial at my explicit direction to get that value from a role profile.
 Then had to get the role ARN and started doing all kinds of complicated things rather than use the same command it had literally just used but with a different variable.
 Wasting so much time.